Judith Craig

-Judith Craig is a retired American bishop of the United Methodist Church, whose primary field of service was the United States.
+Judith Craig was an American bishop of the United Methodist Church, whose primary field of service was the United States.

-She was born on 5 June 1937 in Lexington, Missouri and elected bishop in 1984.She died on January 18, 2019.
+She was born on June 5, 1937 in Lexington, Missouri and elected bishop in 1984.
+She died on January 18, 2019.

 Education

 She graduated (B.A.) from William Jewell College.
 She completed an M.Div. degree at Eden Theological Seminary in 1961, and an M.A. in Christian Education from Union Theological Seminary in New York City, New York in 1968.

 Ordained ministry

 Craig was ordained to the ministry of the United Methodist Church at the East Ohio Annual Conference, as a deacon in 1972 and as an elder in 1974, both ordinations by Bishop Francis Enmer Kearns.
 She was appointed Minister of Religious Education (later Associate Minister) of the Epworth-Euclid U.M.
 Church (1972–76).
 From 1976 to 1980 Craig was the Pastor of the Pleasant Hills U.M.
 Church.
 In 1980 Craig was appointed the Director of the East Ohio Conference Council on Ministries.

 Craig was elected a delegate to the 1980 and 1984 General and North Central Jurisdictional Conferences of the U.M.
 Church, in 1980 also serving as the Secretary of the Legislative Committee on Higher Education and Ministry of the General Conference.